FlyMemoryLab-WashU/Tethering-Station-Assembly/README.md

 - The “thread adapter” is an **M3 × 36** threaded rod.
   - We made this by cutting an **M3 × 40** screw down to **36 mm** using a rotary tool + cutoff wheel (other methods are fine).
 - Fasten the rod by:
-  1. threading it into the micromanipulator platform hole closest to the T-bar, then
+  a. threading it into the micromanipulator platform hole closest to the T-bar, then
-  2. adding a **washer + nut** to lock it in place.
+  b. adding a **washer + nut** to lock it in place.

 **Thorlabs-parts version**
 - You may need **M3 standoffs** to reach the height of the aluminum T-bar apex.